Marcos Jr proclaimed next Philippine president with huge win | Politics

 Last week, human rights activists submitted a petition to the Supreme Court against Marcos Jr.'s eligibility, citing his past tax conviction.
 They asked the court to block his proclamation, but no such order was issued.
 The complaint was earlier dismissed by the Commission on Elections.

-A Hawaii court later found him liable for human rights violations and awarded USD 2 billion from his estate to compensate more than 9,000 Filipinos who filed a lawsuit against him for torture, incarceration, extrajudicial killings and disappearances.
+A Hawaii court later found him liable for human rights violations and awarded $2 billion from his estate to compensate more than 9,000 Filipinos who filed a lawsuit against him for torture, incarceration, extrajudicial killings and disappearances.

-His widow, Imelda Marcos, and their children were allowed to return to the Philippines in 1991 and worked on a stunning political comeback, helped by a well-funded social media campaign to refurbish the family name.
+Imelda Marcos and her children were allowed to return to the Philippines in 1991 and worked on a stunning political comeback, helped by a well-funded social media campaign to refurbish the family name.

-Marcos Jr. will take over a deeply divided country with many reminders of the resistance against his strongman father.

 Along metropolitan Manila's main avenue, democracy shrines and monuments erected after Marcos' downfall stand prominently.
 The anniversary of his ouster is celebrated each year as a special national holiday, and a presidential commission that has worked for decades to recover ill-gotten wealth still exists.